networknt/light-4j/docs/content/other/config.md

 ## Usage

 It is encouraged to create a POJO for your config if the JSON structure is static.
-However, some of the config file have repeatable elements, a map is the only options to represent the data in this case.
+However, some of the config file have repeatable elements, a map or list is the only options to represent the data in this case.

 The two methods return String and InputStream is for loading files such as text file with different format and X509 certificates etc.

-getMapper() is a convenient way to get ObjectMapper instead of create one which is too heavy.
+getMapper() is a convenient way to get Jackson ObjectMapper instead of create one which is too heavy.

 ## Cache